eficode-academy/istio-katas/deployment-patterns.md

 **name** service's `v1` and `v2` workloads and **header** based blue/green deployment to a `v3` workload.

-Canary deployment is a pattern for rolling out **releases** to a **subset** of users/clients.
-The idea is to test and gather feedback from this subset and reduce risk by gradually introducing a new release.

-> :laughing: Fun fact.
-The term canary comes from the coal mining industry
-> where canaries were used to alert miners when toxic gases reached dangerous
-> levels.
-In the same way canary deployments can alert you to issues, bad
-> design or whether features actually give the intended value.

 <details>
     <summary> More Info </summary>